gkrish19/SIAM-Chiplet-based-Scalable-In-Memory-Acceleration-with-Mesh-for-Deep-Neural-Networks/README.md

 A demo video is added to the repository to help users get started.
 A detailed user manual will be posted shortly.

+The files are hosted in a dropbox folder shared via a link that can used to download the whole repository.
+This is done as larger fiels exist in the whole framework that limit the upload capabilities.

 If you are using this tool, please cite the following work:
 [1] Gokul Krishnan, Sumit K. Mandal, Manvitha Pannala, Chaitali Chakrabarti, Jae-Sun Seo, Umit Y. Ogras, and Yu Cao.
 "SIAM: Chiplet-based Scalable In-Memory Acceleration with Mesh for Deep Neural Networks."
 ACM Transactions on Embedded Computing Systems (TECS) 20, no. 5s (2021): 1-24.
 [2] Gokul Krishnan, Sumit K. Mandal, Chaitali Chakrabarti, Jae-sun Seo, Umit Y. Ogras, and Yu Cao.
 "Interconnect-aware area and energy optimization for in-memory acceleration of DNNs."
 IEEE Design & Test (2020).